 According to the Spondylitis Association of America, one example of a posture exercise involves lying face down on a firm surface, if you're able to.
 To help you lie flat, use a pillow to support your chest and a towel to support your forehead.
 Start slowly, warming up your muscles beforehand with a hot shower and holding the position for just a minute or two.
 You may gradually work your way up to holding this position for 20 minutes.

 To help you stay on track:

-- Talk to your doctor or a physical therapist before you start an exercise program.
+- Talk to your health care provider or a physical therapist before you start an exercise program.

 - Warm up before you start exercising.